Skip to main content

 The music was non-stop—a heavy industrial beat layered with an array of synthesizer sounds.
 I had never heard music like this before.
 Then, suddenly, I heard the Pet Shop Boys: "I've got the brains, you've got the looks, let's make lots of money."
 The entire place erupted as everyone began dancing.
 This also happened when "Nemesis" by Shriekback played, another Starck Club favorite:

 Below was the staircase to the dance floor, but the dance floor wasn’t the only place where people danced; they danced everywhere, including on the steps of the staircase itself.
-The energy in the club was incredibly inviting and sexual.
+The energy in the club was incredibly inviting.
 Frequently, I felt as though I were in a strange dream and had to go to the restroom to splash cold water on my face and check my hairstyle.

 The restroom was a large, unisex space with a sleek array of faucets and surrounding mirrors.
 In the middle sat a large white linen sofa occupied by people with big, wild hairstyles.
 It seemed many enjoyed lounging in the restroom.
 When I tried washing my hands, I couldn’t find the handles to turn on the faucet.
 Fortunately, someone noticed and instructed me to place my hands under it, and magically the water flowed.
 I had never seen this technology before.
 Everything in the Starck Club felt modern and stylish, even its restroom.